leeliwei930/godspeed-essentials/essentials/README.md

 user@server october: composer  update --lock
 ```

-#### Step 4: Once plugin get installed  "GodSpeed Essentials" menu item should presentin the backend admin navigation bar
+#### Step 4: Once plugin gets installed  "GodSpeed Essentials" menu item should present in the backend admin navigation bar

 ### Configure YouTube Data API Key

-Since our plugin video manager rely on the video metadata given by the YouTube data API,
+Since our plugin video manager relies on the video metadata given by the YouTube data API,
 an API Key is required to allow metadata can be fetched from YouTube DataAPI.

 To obtain the API Key please navigate to [Google Developer Console](https://console.developers.google.com/) create your project